THUNLP-MT/Brote/README.md

 <img src="./figures/pretrain_data.png" alt="Image" width="400">

-If you want plan to try our constructed pretraining data, please create an issue here.
-We will contact you ASAP.
+~~If you want plan to try our constructed pretraining data, please create an issue here.
+We will contact you ASAP.~~ The pretraining data will be available by the end of this week (08 Dec).

 2. Data for finetuning.